frequently asked questions

 How & where were you trained?

-I received a Bachelor of Science in Biology from Hamline University in May 1996 and a Master of Science in Midwifery from Midwives College of Utah in March 2009.
-The clinical portion of my training occurred in Minnesota with experienced CPMs and in Bali at Bumi Sehat Foundation.
-I completed my clinical training in 2006 and opened my practice thereafter.
-Please see the ABOUT ME page for more information about my life, interests, and training.
+Erin received a Bachelor of Science in Biology from Hamline University in May 1996 and a Master of Science in Midwifery from Midwives College of Utah in March 2009.
+The clinical portion of her training occurred in Minnesota with experienced CPMs and in Bali at Bumi Sehat Foundation.
+She completed her clinical training in 2006 and opened the practice thereafter.
+Please see the ABOUT ME page for more information about her life, interests, and training.

 HOW much will my care cost?